-1. Admission requests of students who are currently under disciplinary sanctions at other institutions must be approved through the Office of the Student Development, Administration Building, Room 103, (580) 559-5208.
-All such applications and requests will be forwarded to the Dean of Students for review.
-Each student's case will be reviewed by a hearing body, as designated by the Dean of Students.
+Admission requests of students who are currently under disciplinary sanctions at other institutions must be approved through the Office of the Student Development, Administration Building, Room 103, (580) 559-5208.
+All such applications and requests will be forwarded to the Vice President for Student Development or designee for review.
+Each student's case will be reviewed by a hearing body, as designated by the Vice President of Student Development or designee.
 The student seeking admission may be contacted to acquire further information prior to the final decision.

 Students who are seeking readmission after a temporary suspension, suspension, or expulsion from East Central University that occurred as a result of student misconduct or lawless behavior, must obtain approval through the Office of Student Development, Administration Building, Room 103, (580) 559-5208.
-All such applications and requests will be forwarded to the Dean of Students for review.
+All such applications and requests will be forwarded to the Vice President of Student Development or designee for review.
 In such cases, students must have met all previously required sanction criteria prior to re-admittance.
 The student seeking readmission may be contacted to acquire further information prior to the final decision.